-The questions are designed to make you think broadly about the field and deeply about some specific issues.
+The questions are designed to make you think broadly about the field and deeply.
 In order to receive a passing score on a particular question, you need to demonstrate a thorough understanding of the topic and issues.
-This requires that you be able to go beyond the literature and demonstrate independent thought and the ability to integrate materials from various areas in the field.
-The only way to think beyond the literature is to be well grounded in it and have it readily accessible mentally.
+This requires that you go beyond the literature, demonstrate independent thought, and integrate materials from various areas in the field.

-You are expected to provide for each question a comprehensive answer that demonstrates your mastery of the current knowledge base.
-In order to do this, you need to address all of the relevant issues in the question and justify your response by referencing appropriate literature.
+For each question, you are expected to provide a comprehensive answer that demonstrates your mastery of the current knowledge base.
+In order to do this, you need to address all of the relevant issues in the question and justify your response by citing appropriate literature.
 Thus, preparation for the exam requires mastering the relevant literature and being able to apply this understanding in novel ways (e.g., integrating diverse concepts or topics).